mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - locally clone the BC20data repo from gin (https://gin.g-node.org/G-Node/BC20data)
   - cleanup from the last conference if required
   - when making changes to this repository, make sure to update the corresponding submodule in the BC20 clone

+- save the spreadsheet to tsv
+- cleanup the tsv that only the columns noted above are in the tsv file
+- run the `tojson.py` script
+- with the output run the `mkuploadcodes.py` script
+- move the resulting json file to file `posters.json` the uploader config directory on the server.
+Restart should not be necessary, but it does not hurt to test.